pitprok/kubernetes-httpd-dynamic-reverse-proxy/README.md

 ## Setup guide

-1. Make sure that mod_proxy_balancer is enabled in your httpd pod https://httpd.apache.org/docs/2.4/mod/mod_proxy_balancer.html
+1. Make sure that mod_proxy_balancer is enabled in your httpd comfiguration https://httpd.apache.org/docs/2.4/mod/mod_proxy_balancer.html

 2. Open the file proxy-balancer-automation-configmap.yml and set the following parameters